VAKazakov/EDMC-Triumvirate/README.md

 # Please pay attention:

 The Triumvirate plugin is categorically NOT compatible with EDMC-Canonn, EDMC-USS-Survey and the outdated EDMC-USS-Survey-Triumvirate-edition plugins.
-EDMC-Canonn was originally integrated into Triumvirate.
+EDMC-Canonn plugin was originally integrated into Triumvirate, we also integrated support for Discord Presence, FCMC and transfer of collected scientific data not only to Canonn servers, but also to ATEL-IGAU addresses, operates a system of issuing and accounting of completed missions in the context of activities against the Club.

 # Plug-in functions (will be updated as improvements are made)